Keycapsss/Plaid-Pad/README.md

 ### QMK with VIA support

-At present the VIA team have not merged the Plaid-Pad.
-This is not a problem.
-You can use the VIA keyboard Configurator, with some additional steps.

 _Plaid-Pad Kit's shipped before 11.09.2020 are flashed with the QMK Default Keymap._
 _To use VIA, compile the VIA Keymap with the following command and flash it with [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases) on the Plaid-Pad ([enter Bootloader Mode](#enter-bootloader-mode-to-flash-a-new-firmware))._
 ```bash